-Crushed Lentils with Tahini and Cumin ~ if you love hummus, you might want to try this warm lentil appetizer from Yotam Ottolenghi ~ this Middle Eastern dip has lots of flavor and texture!
+Crushed Lentils with Tahini and Cumin ~ if you love hummus, try this healthy Middle Eastern lentil appetizer from Yotam Ottolenghi!
+It’s a warm dip that’s hearty, satisfying, and so delicious.

 It occurred to me, too, that this dish is a rare example of a comfort food that is actually healthy.
 It covers all the bases without meat, fat, or empty calories.
 The eggs and the pita really make it a complete meal, so if you’re in the mood to try something non-traditional for dinner, or if you’re trying to cut back on meat, this is a goodie.
 It comes together in under an hour, with hardly any effort.